 Serve warm with whipped cream or ice cream.
 Makes about 8-10 servings.

 Now, I’m dying to know.
 Have you ever cooked with a dutch oven?
 Or eaten a dutch oven meal?
 What’s your take?
-Worth the extra effort?
+Is dutch oven cooking worth the extra effort?
 And if you’re a dutch oven expert, please add your secrets.

 Here’s to outdoor cooking!

 Created by Lindsey Johnson for Design Mom.